learn-co-curriculum/phase-0-quick-tour-of-the-web/README.md

 ## Define "internet"

-The internet, in its most general formulation is a network of networks.
+The internet, in its most general formulation, is a network of networks.
 In history it was likely that a specific team in an office might network several computers together.
 Due to technical and engineering limitations, network cable wouldn't let computers be more than a few dozen meters apart.

-Eventually machinery and research allowed small office teams to "network" with each other.
-Eventually teams "inter-networked" and then floors and then buildings, and then campuses, then military defense sites, etc. such that one absolute "backbone" inter-network came to name the entire system: **The** Internet.
+Eventually improved technology allowed small networks to "inter"-"network" their with each other.
+This was typically called a "Local Area Network" or LAN.
+Eventually we found technology that made internetworking LANs possible, they could be made into "Wide Area Networks" or WANs.
+Technology for internetworking WANs was difficult and slow to develop, but eventually a backbone called "The Internet" was created which encompassed all of its constituent WANs and their constituent LANs.
+This abstract idea bore the name **The Internet**.

 It was upon this "The Internet" that "The Web" was built.

 Here in the first quarter of the 21st century, however, "internet" has ceased to be a proper noun as the idea of "internets (of things, of cryptocurrencies)"